 Along with this, Fernwood also features an orchard and a kitchen garden situated next to the Fernwood Community Centre.
 This community centre applies its resources towards caring for children and an array of recreational programs for all ages.

-Victoria is a beautiful and vibrant city with neighbourhoods to match.
+Victoria is a beautiful and vibrant city with a good cost of living and neighbourhoods to match.
 All the neighbourhoods provide a range of recreational facilities and opportunities that are fitting for a large population.

 Everyone has something to do in this city because of the diversity of the neighbourhoods present here.
 Because of all these unique features available everywhere, it is easy to understand why Victoria is known as the crown jewel of British Columbia.

 Moving is often synonymous of stress, long administrative tasks and a significant waste of time and money.
 MovingWaldo helps you solve all these problems in just a few clicks!
 After some shameless self-promotion, we invite you to discover our free moving tools available to all.

 We bring together more than 700 organizations across Canada with a single and simplified form.

 Moving can be a strenuous task which can dampen the excitement that comes from relocating to a new space.
 The transportation of heavy possessions and prized valuables can be tricky and may be damaged or lost